-We are finally due for a spring equinox, great news for the seasonally disordered among you.
-March in Montreal isn't just about more sun: we've got film fests, new museum exhibits, a bustling music scene and several family activities to keep spring break well occupied.
+March in Montreal isn't just about more sun; it's got film fests, new museum exhibits, a bustling music scene, and several family activities to keep spring break well occupied.

 01 of 05

 Other winter sports in Montreal can generally be practiced as long as there's snow throughout March.
-However, equipment rental offices might close down for the season earlier in the month irrespective of snowfall season so if interested in a snowshoe or cross-country ski session late in March, you'll need your own equipment.
+However, equipment rental offices might close down for the season earlier in the month irrespective of snowfall season, so if interested in a snowshoe or cross-country ski session late in March, you'll need your own equipment.
 The only exception there is Quebec's downhill ski resorts.
-They keep offering ski rentals as long as the lifts are running.
+They offer ski rentals as long as the lifts are running.

 02 of 05